The Guilt That Follows You Into Every Room

 At work, there's the low hum of guilt for not being home.
 At home, the low hum of guilt for not being fully home because part of you is still at work.
 You are never in the right place.
 You are always borrowing time from somewhere it was "supposed" to belong.

-When researchers at Notre Dame interviewed working parents during the pandemic, one mother described taking time for her job as “stealing”—not from her employer, but from her children.
-As if her own work was a crime committed against her family.
+When researchers at Notre Dame interviewed working parents during the pandemic, one mother described taking time to focus on her job as "stealing" — not from her employer, but from her children.
+The language is striking.
+Work wasn't framed as responsibility — it was framed as theft.

-Fathers in the same study?
-They didn’t describe it that way.
+Fathers in the same study didn't describe it that way.
 Not a single one mentioned feeling guilty for working or for not spending enough time with their kids.

 Ask any adult what they remember about their mother, and they rarely mention the logistics.